18 Nov 171 4- bef Oct 1762

 Farnham Parish Register, Richmond Co., Va.

 Newman Dunn m.
 Martha Carey, daughter of Thomas Carey, Mr. Pleasant, Dobbs County, NC

 Records of Craven Co., NC, show Newman Dunn a large landholder.

 Colonial Records of North Carolina

-Newman Dunn died about 1761 in Craven County, NC and left minor children William, John, Mary, Walter (Sr.), Newman and Ann.
+Newman Dunn died before October Court 1762 in Craven County, NC and left minor children William, John, Mary, Walter (Sr.), Newman and Ann.
 Martha Dunn was his Admin'x.
 She married Caleb Poyner before 1766.
 Newman, John and Mary were bound to a William Dunn.
 Walter (Sr.) was bound to John Miller, his age 12 years.
 Ann was bound to a John Dunn.
 The men the children were bound to were likely brothers of Newman.
-Images NC Archives

 Walter Dunn (Sr.) throughout this page was father of Walter Dunn Jr. (1788-1850) in Lenoir County.
-At some time Walter (Sr.) migrated to Lenoir County where he died in 1841.
+At some time Walter (Sr.) migrated to Lenoir County where he died before July 1841.

 Craven County, NC Register of Deeds